 We haven’t covered house-brands throughout our guide because it’s extremely difficult to find good / comprehensive information on who manufactures specific house-brand products.
 The best we’ve come across is a general directory, the Private Label Manufacturers Association directory, which is a list of companies and services that fulfill private label requirements.
 It gives some indication of who the major suppliers are.

-If we did list house-brands in our product tables, the same brands would be appearing again and again.
-Using our current methodology these brands would be listed under Woolworths or Coles (Wesfarmers) and given a ‘cross’ rating.
-Coles and Woolworths both receive criticisms for owning poker machines.
+If we did list house-brands throughout our product tables, the same brands would be appearing again and again.
+Using our current methodology these brands would be listed under Woolworths or Coles (Wesfarmers).
+Coles and Woolworths both receive criticisms for owning poker machines, among other things.
 See more on Supermarkets in Australia.